-What are emulated devices?
+What are Emulated Devices?

 As a development tool, emulated devices allow developers to test their products on different devices or operating systems without actually purchasing and setting up different physical devices.
 If, for example, the developer wants to test the app on multiple iOS or Android versions on multiple iPhones, Samsungs, or other devices, they can use the emulated device to save time, energy, and money and test more efficiently.

-On the other hand, fraudsters also often take advantage of scripted emulated devices by programming them to engage with ad campaigns, install the app, and perform in-app activities.
+Fraudsters often take advantage of scripted emulated devices by programming them to engage with ad campaigns, install the app, and perform in-app activities.
 This effectively drains marketing budgets, delivering marketers’ ad spend into the hands of fraudsters.

 AppsFlyer’s SDK authentication fields and biometric behavior measurements validate devices through different parameters, making sure the device isn’t fake and that real humans are using the device.
 AppsFlyer’s SDK authentication protection is available to ALL AppFlyer clients, regardless of Protect360.